Writing a good application form

 Conventions change from one company to the next when they ask about employment history; some will ask for the last 5 years, some will want every job you have ever had.
 This will depend on the type of role you are applying for as well; an application for a police officer is going to request more history than for a waiter in a restaurant.
 Whatever the situation, you need to make sure you read the application and only give the information that they ask for.
 This will be a test of your ability to read the question and give appropriate responses.

 So, what do they want to know?
-There are generally five key pieces of information you will be asked for from each job, here are some pointers on what to include.
+There are generally four key pieces of information you will be asked for from each job; here are some pointers on what to include.

 - Employer: You may only be asked for the company name, but some employers will want the full address details as well.
 This is often so they can check your employment history with them, so make sure the details are correct.